 14 February 2007: In a report, the European Parliament comes to similar conclusions to Mr Marty, saying EU countries “turned a blind eye” to extraordinary renditions across their territory and airspace.

-6 September 2006: PACE President René van der Linden reacts to US President George Bush’s admission of the existence of secret CIA prisons by declaring that kidnapping people and torturing them in secret “is what criminals do, not democratic governments”.
+6 September 2006: The Committee of Ministers – representing the 47 governments of the Council of Europe – decides only to “take note” of the Secretary General’s proposals for greater control over the activities of security services operating in Europe, declining any immediate follow-up.
+The decision comes on the very same day that US President George Bush admits the existence of secret CIA prisons.
+On the other hand, PACE President René van der Linden reacts by declaring that kidnapping people and torturing them in secret “is what criminals do, not democratic governments”.
 Such activities will not make citizens safer in the long run, he says.
 The admission is a vindication of Senator Marty’s work, he adds.

 30 June 2006: Council of Europe Secretary General Terry Davis makes concrete proposals to European governments for laws to control the activities of foreign intelligence services in Europe, reviewing state immunity, and making better use of existing controls on over-flights, including requiring landing and search of civil flights engaged in state functions.